KannonZenetism/zenetism-field-physics/structural-physics/notes/question-of-actual-multiverses.md

 # Zenetism and the Question of Actual Multiverses

 Zenetism does not depend on the multiverse being actual in order to remain coherent.
-The Tumbling Multiverse, as introduced in SP02 and formalized through SP03–SP04, describes a space of structural possibility: a topology of orientations, not a census of instantiated worlds.
+The Tumbling Multiverse, as introduced in SP02 and formalized through SP03–SP04, describes a space of structural possibility: **a topology of orientations, not a census of instantiated worlds**.
 Whether one universe, many universes, or sequential universes exist in actuality does not alter the underlying architecture of the Lattice, the CP-topology, or the dynamics of \( \chi \).

 In this sense, Zenetism is structurally multiversal even if reality is not empirically multiversal.
 The Lattice expresses the conditions of possibility for expression, not a guarantee that all possibilities must be instantiated.
 A single universe can still be an expression of infinite potential; a multiverse simply represents the full breadth of that potential in actualized form.